arramac/ArramacScratch/query.md

 In essence, UDFs are valid scalar expressions and can be used in both projections and filters.

-To expand on the power of UDFs, let’s look at another example with conditional logic:
+To expand on the power of UDFs, let's look at another example with conditional logic:

 	   UserDefinedFunction seaLevelUdf = new UserDefinedFunction()
 	   {